ZcashFoundation/libbolt/README.md

 ## Unidirectional Payment Channels

-**TODO**
+A unidirectional payment channel enables payments from a customer to a merchant and only supports transfer of fixed-sized values in one direction.

 ### Channel Setup and Key Generation

-The first part of setting up uni-directional payment channels involve generating initial setup parameters, channel state and key generation for both parties.
+The first part of setting up unidirectional payment channels involve generating initial setup parameters, channel state and key generation for both parties.

 	use libbolt::unidirectional;